Transformations of High-Level Synthesis Codes for High-Performance Computing: Memory Access Transformations

-When dealing with memory interfaces with non-deterministic performance such as DRAM, it can be beneficial to request accesses earlier, and at a more aggressive pace than what is consumed or produced by the computational elements.
-This can be done by reading ahead into a deep buffer instantiated between memory and computations, by either 1) accessing wider vectors from memory than required by the kernel, narrowing or widening data paths (aka. ``gearboxing'') when piping to and from computational elements, respectively, or 2) increasing the clock rate of modules accessing memory with respect to the computational elements.
+When dealing with memory interfaces with an inconsistent data rate, such as DRAM, it can be beneficial to request and buffer accesses earlier and/or at a more aggressive pace than what is consumed or produced by the computational elements.
+For memory reads, this can be done by reading ahead of the kernel into a deep buffer instantiated between memory and computations, by either 1) accessing wider vectors from memory than required by the kernel, narrowing or widening data paths (aka. ``gearboxing'') when piping to or from computational elements, respectively, or 2) increasing the clock rate of modules accessing memory with respect to the computational elements.

 The memory access function \listingref{after_memory_extraction} allows long bursts to the interface of $A$, but receives the data on a narrow bus at $W \cdot S_\text{int} = (1 \cdot 4)\;\si{\byte\per\cycle}$.
 In general, this limits the bandwidth consumption to $f \cdot W S_\text{int}$ at frequency $f$, which is likely to be less than what the external memory can provide.
-To better exploit the bandwidth, we can either read wider vectors (increase $W$) or clock the circuit at a higher rate (increase $f$).
+To better exploit available bandwidth, we can either read wider vectors (increase $W$) or clock the circuit at a higher rate (increase $f$).
+The former consumes more resources, as additional logic is required to widen and narrow the data path, but the latter is more likely to be constrained by timing constraints on the device.